Aviah/one-click-django-polls-tutorial/tutorial_part1.md

 	#	polls/migrations/0001_initial.py

-Note the changes to the two tracked files: `settings.py`, and the `polls/models.py`.
+Note the changes of two tracked files: `settings.py`, and the `polls/models.py`.

 And there is a new file: `polls/migrations/0001_initial.py`.
-Django added a migrations file, with specific instructions of how to change the database to matche the models.
+Django added a migrations file, with specific instructions how to change the database to match the models.

 It's time to tell django to apply these changes to the database.
 Django handles the SQL schema updates to the database: